gdarchen/webusb-arduino-nfc/3-webusb/README.md

 # Using _WebUSB_ and a Arduino board

-This example aims at showing up how to communicate between a USB Arduino board plugged in a NFC card reader with a web applixation.
+This example aims at showing up how to communicate between a USB Arduino board plugged in a NFC card reader with a web application.

 Whenever an NFC tag is read, the decoded payload is written by the Arduino in a WebUSB serial and the front-end application can read it.